GSP

 mimetype points to the null-terminated file mime type string; it may be set to NULL to remove a previously attached mime type.

 The mime type string is copied into the part, thus the associated storage may safely be released or reused after call.
-Setting a part's type twice is valid: only the value set by the last call is retained.
+Setting a part's type multiple times is valid: only the value set by the last call is retained.

 In the absence of a mime type and if needed by the protocol specifications, a default mime type is determined by the context: